Large deviations for the $q$-deformed polynuclear growth: Introduction

 To bypass the above problem, we utilize the Fredholm determinant in a different way following the strategy of \cite{dt21,dz1}.
 First, using the explicit distribution formula for $\chi+S_\zeta$, one can check that $\Pr(\h(0,t)+\chi+S_{\zeta/\sqrt{q}} \le 0)$ is equal to a certain $q$-Laplace transform of $\h(0,t)$, defined as $\Ex[\mathsf{F}_q(\zeta q^{-\h(0,t)})]$ where $\mathsf{F_q}(\zeta):=\prod_{k\ge 0} (1+\zeta q^k)^{-1}$.
 This $q$-Laplace transform may then be inverted in the following way to extract a formula for the moment-generating function of $\h(0,t)$.

 where $n:=\lfloor p\logq\rfloor+1$, and $\alpha:= p\logq-\lfloor p\logq\rfloor$.
 The $(-1)^n$ factor above ensures both the numerator and the denominator are positive.
-The above formula is not hard to verify via Fubini's theorem and properties of $\mathsf{F}_q$ \cite[Lemma 1.8, Proposition 2.2]{dz1}.
-Armed with the Fredholm determinant formula from \eqref{eq:rel_intro}, we utilize the above relation to compute an exact expression for \textit{$p$-th Lyapunov exponent} for $\h(0,t)$, which is the limit of the logarithm of $\Ex[e^{p\h(0,t)}]$ scaled by time:
+The above formula follows via Fubini's theorem and properties of $\mathsf{F}_q$ \cite[Lemma 1.8, Proposition 2.2]{dz1}.
+Armed with the Fredholm determinant formula from \eqref{eq:rel_intro}, we utilize the above relation to compute an exact expression for \textit{$p$-th Lyapunov exponent} for $\h(0,t)$, which is the limit of $\log\Ex[e^{p\h(0,t)}]$ scaled by $t$:

 The upper-tail rate function can then be computed from the Lyapunov exponent by a standard Legendre-Fenchel transform technique.

 Let us now mention briefly how we derive \eqref{eq:lya_intro} from \eqref{eq:fubini_intro}.
 We focus on the right-hand side of \eqref{eq:fubini_intro}.
 The denominator does not depend on $t$ and vanishes in the $-\frac1t\log$ limit.
 For the numerator, we wish to plug in the Fredholm determinant formula from \eqref{eq:fred_intro} (with $\zeta\mapsto \zeta/\sqrt{q}$) and analyze the derivatives of the Fredholm determinant series.
 However, direct analysis of these derivatives is still quite delicate as the derivatives of the higher-order term (which also has a similar series representation) have an oscillatory behavior for large values of $\zeta$.
 To circumvent this issue, we first split the range of integral in the numerator into two parts: $[0,\agamma]$ and $[\agamma,\infty)$ based on a carefully chosen $\agamma$ (see \eqref{def:gamma}).
 Using the decay properties of $\mathsf{F}_q$ and the precise value of $\agamma$, the integral on the range $[\agamma,\infty)$ can easily be shown to be subdominant.
 For the $[0,\agamma]$ range integral, we now feed in the Fredholm determinant formula and write the integral as a sum of the following two terms: